Lavender cookies are delicately flavored shortbread with floral hints, for a subtly delicious tea biscuit. They pair well with a cup of tea.

 First of all classic shortbread has just three ingredients, well four if you consider a pinch of salt an “ingredient”.
 My original recipe for shortbread comes from a Glaswegian neighbor from the 1960s and uses powdered sugar in place of the cornstarch and sugar.

-Then chill the dough, especially if you’re baking on a warm day.
+This is especially if you’re baking on a warm day.
 Wrap it in plastic and chill from one hour to overnight.
-Let the dough sit, just until it’s soft enough to roll.
+When ready to bake, let the dough sit, just until it’s soft enough to roll.

 Lightly flour the board and rolling pin.
 If using a cutter or mold, make sure you flour the inside and edges each time for a clean cut.